 - i.
-One senator and an alternate elected by and from tenure Trac -track/tenured Faculty (TT/T) faculty from each academic department and the library. - ii.
-Additional senators, elected as directed in paragraph I i. above, allocated to departments as specified in the Senate Bylaws (Bylaws). - iii.
+One senator and an alternate elected by and from TT/T faculty from each academic department and the library. - ii.
+Additional senators, elected as directed in paragraph I above, allocated to departments as specified in the Senate Bylaws (Bylaws). - iii.
 One senator-at-large and an alternate from each of the university centers that have at least five full-time faculty.
 Also one senator-at-large and an alternate for the remaining centers with fewer than five full-time faculty.
-Senators-at-large and alternates may be full-time faculty (NTT), and are elected by the faculty at the respective center(s). - iv.
+Senators-at-large and alternates may be full-time NTT, and are elected by the faculty at the respective center(s). - iv.
 Two NTT faculty members and two alternates elected in the spring quarter for the following year by those NTT faculty under contract in the preceding winter quarter.
 The senators and alternates shall serve for one academic year contingent on continued employment as NTT faculty at CWU.
 The EC shall oversee the election.